Recipe For Papoutsakia – Greek Stuffed Eggplant

-Recipe For Papoutsakia – Little Shoes – Greek-Style Stuffed Aubergines
+Papoutsakia – Little Shoes – Greek-Style Stuffed eggplant

-Now, when you think of aubergines and Greece, you’re thinking of moussaka right?
+Now, when you think of eggplants and Greece, you’re thinking of moussaka, right?

-But, did you know the most famous dish of Greece; moussaka, has a close relation, “Papoutsakia”, in English “little shoes”?
+Did you know though, that one of the most famous dishes of Greece, moussaka, has a close relation called “Papoutsakia”, which in English translates to “little shoes”?

 “Papoutsakia” are called “little shoes” because, yes, you guessed it, they resemble little shoes!